Reconstructing the Assembly of Massive Galaxies. III: Quiescent Galaxies Loose Angular Momentum as They Evolve in a Mass-dependent Fashion: Results

 In the above equation we have used $\sigma_{\rm{rotation}} = \gamma V sin\, i$, which describes velocity dispersion observed through a slit (i.e. unresolved spectroscopy) due to a purely rotating disk, where $V$ is the rotational velocity, $i$ is the inclination and $\gamma$ is the conversion factor.
 Because to our knowledge there is no direct, statistical estimate of $\gamma$ at high redshifts, we decide to fix $\gamma= 0.7$ which is the median value from \citet{Cappellari2013} who measured it using the spatially resolved stellar kinematics of $z\sim0$ early type galaxies from ATLAS$^{\rm{3D}}$.
 The inclination can be estimated using \q as

-where $q_z$ is the thickness of a disk which -- following \citet{Belli2017} -- we fix to be $q_z=0.2$, namely about the minimum axis ratio observed in large extragalactic imaging surveys.
+where $q_z$ is the vertical thickness of a disk.
+Following \citet{Belli2017}, we fix it to be $q_z=0.2$, which is a reasonable assumption for the following reasons.
+First, the intrinsic thickness of $z\sim0$ disks inferred from SDSS samples is $\sim0.2$ \citep{Padilla2008}. \citet{vanderWel2014b} extended the analysis of the intrinsic, three-dimensional shape distribution of star-forming galaxies up to $z\sim2.5$, where they found that present-day star-forming galaxies are ``thin, nearly oblate'' systems with intrinsic short-to-long axis ratio $\sim0.25$, and that disks are the most common geometric shape at all $z\lesssim2$ for massive galaxies.
+Moreover, \citet{HamiltonCampos2023} recently measured rest-optical scale heights for 491 edge-on disks over $0.4<z<2.5$ and found a median intrinsic scale height of $\sim0.7$~kpc with little redshift evolution.
+While a scale height is not identical to $q_z$, combining this with typical star-forming galaxy sizes at $z\sim0.8$ from \citet{vanderWel2014} implies characteristic thickness-to-size ratios of order $\sim0.1$--$0.3$.
+Taken together, this argues that adopting $q_z=0.2$ for the toy model at $z\sim0.8$ is reasonable and not an outlier relative to broader constraints on galaxy thickness.

 The remaining unknowns in Equation \ref{equ:s} are $\sigma$ and $V$ (or $V/\sigma$) that we attempt to constrain by fitting Equation \ref{equ:s} to the observed \sigstar vs. \q relationship.
 To estimate the uncertainties of the fitted parameters, we use the same Monte Carlo method mentioned above by resampling the \sigstar and \q measures using their uncertainties.

 The best-fit relationships are plotted as dashed lines in Figure \ref{fig:sigma_q}.
 The observations can be reproduced very well with the toy model.
 The best-fit models are in excellent agreement with the LOWESS median trends.